Dangerous goods (ADR)

 TRANSPORT OF DANGEROUS GOODS ONBOARD BUSSES AND COACHES CARRYING PASSENGERS

-All transports of dangerous goods are carried out in compliance with the Act on the Carriage of Dangerous Goods by Road and the regulations issued by the Ministry of Transport and Communications.
+All transports of dangerous goods are carried out in compliance with the acts listed in the publication ‘Vaarallisten aineiden kuljetus tiellä 2017’ (Carriage of Dangerous Goods by Road) and the regulations issued by the Government and the Ministry of Transport and Communications.
 Additionally, the operations are governed by the instructions and provisions included in this ADR Brochure issued by Matkahuolto as well as the limitations related to specific classes of goods.

 DANGEROUS SUBSTANCES AND OBJECTS CARRIED AS BUS FREIGHT